MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 ## Reflecting On This Project

 Reflecting on this project, collaboration emerged as the key to our success.
 From the outset, understanding our partner users’ needs required coordinated efforts with both external partners and internal stakeholders.
-With support from our UX researcher, I gathered qualitative insights that enriched our understanding of user experiences.
+With support from our UX researcher, I gathered qualitative insights that enriched our understanding of the user experience.

 During brainstorming, involving cross-functional team members—sales, account management, and product—generated diverse ideas.
 Each participant's insights added depth to our perspective on challenges and solutions.